kwilinsi/ClassicalSchoolAnalyzer/external/address/README.md

   Each task requires its own set of parameters (the `args ...`).
 The parameters associated with each task are described in the appropriate section below.

 - `-l`, `--lookup` — This is an optional parameter pointing to a file with lookup data.
-That data can allow the normalization of manually-specified addresses that would otherwise fail the normalization process.
+That data can allow the normalization of manually-specified addresses that would otherwise fail the parsing and normalization process.

   The specified file must be `json` data.
 It must be an array containing non-`null` objects, each with the following keys:
     - `raw` — The raw address that, when matched, will be replaced with the corresponding parsed data.
-This is case in-sensitive and will be trimmed for comparisons.
-Null and control characters are removed from the strings compared to this one, so don't include those.
+This is case in-sensitive and will be trimmed for comparisons. `Null` and control characters are removed from the strings compared to this one, so don't include those.
     - `address_line_1` — The first line of the replacement parsed address.
     - `address_line_` — The second line of the address.
     - `city` — The city.
     - `state` — The state.
     - `postal_code` — The postal code.

+  It may also contain a `normalized` key mapping to a normalized address record.
+If this isn't given, or it maps to an empty or `null` value, then the normalized value is generated automatically from the other address components.

 - `args ...` — These are other arguments associated with the `task`.
 They are described below.